transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 existing platform, with all its expectations of how the real system behaves embedded in its logic, and that meant implementing devices for an existing platform.
 I looked around for the simplest Z80 platform I could find, which turned out to be the TRS-80.
-I'm not the biggest fan of the TRS-80, but I did have a model I in my computer collection at one point (that I sadly had to sell), so it wasn't entirely foreign to me.
+I'm not the biggest fan of the TRS-80, but I did have a "Model I" in my computer collection at one point (that I sadly had to sell), so it wasn't entirely foreign to me.
 I could get away with just implementing the video display and the keyboard in order to run the BASIC interpreter that comes in its ROM.